StijnMiroslav/top-starred-devs-and-repos-to-follow/README.md

 > Inspired by the following [Reddit post](https://www.reddit.com/r/Python/comments/3e7lpo/top_data_scientists_to_follow_and_best_tutorials/).

-After reading through the post, I was curious to see a similar list for Python GitHub devs and repos.
+After reading through the post, I was curious to see a similar list for Python GitHub devs, orgs, and repos.

 ## 'Top'?

-There's no definitive way to determine 'top' developers and repos.
+There's no definitive way to determine 'top' devs, orgs, and repos.
 Every metric has its flaws.
 The lists below look at total number of stars in Python repositories, which seems to be a decent metric that is readily available/easy to mine.

-Developer stats are for individual contributors.
-Not sure how you'd measure stats for developers part of an org or those contributing to other projects.
+Dev stats are for individual contributors.
+Org stats are also provided: viewing the org link shows the devs who are part of the org.
+Not sure how you'd measure stats for each dev part of an org, or similarly, devs contributing to other projects.

-I found it interesting to track 'all time' and 'trending' developers/repos, so lists for each are included.
+I found it interesting to track 'all time' and 'trending' stats, so lists for each are included.
 Sources are provided after each list.

 ## Updates?